NikolaiF90/ArmaPersistentCoreSystem/ReadMe.md

 ![CoverImage](Images/Cover_Image.jpg)

 ## Description
 Arma Persistent Core System is a script that enables ARMA 3 mission maker to easily implement a save system for their mission (if you do not prefer vanilla save system) as vanilla save system will cause a lot of issues for large scale mission.
 Imagine Antistasi.
 This script is heavily modified from original [Persistent Save System by Sukhoi191](https://gitlab.com/sukhoi191_a3/arma-3-persistent-save-system).
 The original script is currently no longer maintained (as far as I know of) and had a lot of bugs.
 This modified/revisited version features flexibiliy, optimized, and a simple custom GUI intended for saving and loading.
+There is also a [mod version](https://github.com/jschmidt92/ArmaDatabaseFramework) that's just released recently.
+Huge thanks to [Jacob Schmidt](https://github.com/jschmidt92)

 ## Features
 * Persist vehicle position, rotation, crew, turret and etc.